cakenggt/hourglass/README.md

 ## Setup

-Run the npm install script to install all dependencies `npm install`
+Run the npm install script to install all dependencies.

+`npm install`

 There must be a PostgreSQL db available for the backend.
 The url with the login credentials pointing to this db will be made available in the credentials file.

+The url for the db should be in the following format:

+`postgres:username:password@localhost:5432/hourglass`

 There must be a file in the root directly called `credentials.js`.
 This file should export the following properties:
 * `DATABASE_URL` The url of the PostgreSQL database.
 This should include the username and password to access the db.